Assessment and Plans

 In 2008, Colorado’s Public Health Act (C.R.S.
 25-1-505) was signed into law.
 It specifically designated public health functions for health departments in Colorado, and subsequent resolutions from each of the three Boards of County Commissioners designated TCHD as their local public health agency (LPHA) and re-authorized the Department as it is today.

 In addition, on Oct.
-19, 2011, the Colorado State Board of Health passed the Core Public Health Services – New Rule (PDF).
-This rule requires each LPHA to deliver or assure that core public health services are provided to the community and it also requires the agency to complete a Public Health Improvement Planning process every 5 years.
+19, 2011, the Colorado State Board of Health passed the Core Public Health Services – New Rule.
+This rule requires each LPHA to deliver or assure that core public health services are provided to the community and it also requires the agency to complete a Public Health Improvement Planning process every five years.

 Community Health Assessment

-- Download the draft Community Health Assessment Executive Summary (PDF)
+- 2018 Community Health Assessment | Executive Summary

 Public Health Improvement Plan

 The statute directed each local health department to conduct assessments of community health and of local public health capacity and use the results of the assessments to develop a five-year local Public Health Improvement Plan that engages community partners in improving the health of their communities.